‘Miss Iron Bum’ Bakhar Nabieva Shows Off Her Namesake In Thong For Racy Instagram Snap

 “Currently I have no interest in competing,” she shared, via Female Muscle.
 “I have been competing in the category bikini fitness, but really have no interest.
 You have to be a very restricted diet, no carbohydrates, the training does not yield when you have no energy.
 I do not want to expose myself to such torture, perhaps in the future.”

 Bakhar’s fans seem very appreciative that she focuses her efforts on modeling on Instagram.
-As her recent picture — and especially the comment section— showed, her following seems to prefer Bakhar’s rock-hard muscles over the soft curves of most models on the social media site.
+As her recent picture — and especially the comment section — showed, her following seems to prefer Bakhar’s rock-hard muscles over the soft curves of most models on the social media site.